Smedley Butler: Veracruz and first Medal of Honor

-Butler and his family were living in Panama in January 1914 when he was ordered to report as the Marine officer of a battleship squadron massing off the coast of Mexico, near Veracruz, to monitor a revolutionary movement.
-He did not like leaving his family and the home they had established in Panama and intended to request orders home as soon as he determined he was not needed.
+Butler and his family were living in Panama in January 1914, when he was ordered to report as the Marine officer of a battleship squadron massing off the coast of Mexico, near Veracruz, to monitor a revolutionary movement.
+He did not like leaving his family and the home they had established in Panama, so he intended to request orders home as soon as he determined he was not needed.

-On March 1, 1914, Butler and Navy Lieutenant Frank J. Fletcher (not to be confused with his uncle, Rear Admiral Frank F. Fletcher) "went ashore at Veracruz, where they met the American superintendent of the Inter-Oceanic Railway and surreptitiously rode in his private car [a railway car] up the line 75 miles to Jalapa and back".
-A purpose of the trip was to allow Butler and Fletcher to discuss the details of a future expedition into Mexico.
+On March 1, 1914, Butler and Navy Lieutenant Frank J. Fletcher (not to be confused with his uncle, Rear Admiral Frank F. Fletcher) "went ashore at Veracruz, where they met the American superintendent of the Inter-Oceanic Railway and surreptitiously rode in his private [railway] car up the line 75 miles to Jalapa and back".
+One reason for the trip was to allow Butler and Fletcher to discuss the details of a future expedition into Mexico.
 Fletcher's plan required Butler to make his way into the country and develop a more detailed invasion plan while inside its borders.
-It was a spy mission and Butler was enthusiastic to get started.
+It was a spy mission, and Butler was enthusiastic to get started.
 When Fletcher explained the plan to the commanders in Washington, DC, they agreed to it.
 Butler was given the go-ahead.
-A few days later he set out by train on his spy mission to Mexico City, with a stopover at Puebla.
+A few days later, he set out by train on his spy mission to Mexico City, with a stopover at Puebla.
 He made his way to the U.S. Consulate in Mexico City, posing as a railroad official named "Mr. Johnson".